chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 }
 ```

-Changing those three lines worked and the interpreter began to handle block scopes as expected.
-If you were already familiar with how pointers work, you may have caught why this happened.
+Changing those three lines worked, and the interpreter began to handle block scopes as expected.
+If you are familiar with how pointers work, you might have already caught why this happened.
 Here's a summary of the change and a more detailed review below.

 | Before                                                                                                                            | After                                                                                                                                                   |
 | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |